I am joining HashiCorp

 Now you might be thinking what went wrong at Hootsuite?
 The answer is nothing!
 Anyone reading this would be lucky to join Hootsuite.
 I have learned so much from the people there.
 The good thing is that I get to stay in Vancouver, BC and keep in touch with all my friends from Hootsuite.
 I also organize the HashiCorp User Group in Vancouver that calls Hootsuite one of its homes.
 I am excited to grow the HashiCorp community and ecosystem in Vancouver, BC.

 I am excited for my next adventure at HashiCorp where I get to collaborate with amazing people like Armon, Seth, and Nic.
-I can’t wait to meet all you HashiCorp users and help you in anyway I can!
+I can’t wait to meet all of you HashiCorp users and help you in any way I can!